US Pauses $14 Billion Arms Sale to Taiwan Amid China Tensions

 Key Facts

-- Thousands of people gathered in Taipei to support higher defence spending.
+- Thousands rallied in Taipei to support increased defence spending following the US arms sale pause.

-- Taiwanese officials have expressed concern that the US pause on a $14 billion arms package may weaken Taiwan's defences.
+- Taiwan has expressed concerns that the US pause on the $14 billion arms package could weaken its defences and confidence in US support.

 What Happened